ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 date: 2015-04-26 22:04
 ---

-"Good introduction here".

 In C#, the standard way to do error handling is by using exceptions.
-I have written plenty of code in C# that deals with exceptions, and it is a pain to do it correctly.
+I have written plenty of code in that deals with exceptions, and it is a pain to do it correctly.
-Apart from null, it might very well be the biggest design mistake of the language.
+Apart from null, it might very well be the biggest design mistake of the language
-(Something about recoverable vs unrecoverable?)
+--- in my opinion.
-When I first learned about monadic error handling (the `Either` type in Haskell), I was delighted.
+When I first learned about monadic error handling (with the `Either` type in Haskell), I was delighted.
 Obviously this was the right approach to error handling, elegant and effective.

 Along came Rust, and I immediately fell in love with it.
-It appeared to do everything right that annoyed me about C#.
+It appeared to do everything right that C# did wrong.
-Not only did it feature the absence of null (an entire class of problems … gone), it also had unrecoverable failures (now called panics), and monadic error handling for the cases where errors are not exceptional.
+Not only did it feature the absence of null (an entire class of problems … gone!), it also had unrecoverable failures (now called panics), and monadic error handling for the cases where errors are not exceptional.

 Fast forward a year.
-[Claxon][claxon] --- my Rust-only decoder for the FLAC codec --- decoded its entire test suite correctly for the first time a week ago.
+[Claxon][claxon] --- my pure-Rust decoder for the FLAC codec --- decoded its entire test suite correctly for the first time a week ago.
 With [Hound][hound], a Rust library for handling WAV files, I could verify the output against the reference decoder.